Skip to main content

 More About Non-Hodgkin’s Lymphoma

-Non-Hodgkin’s Lymphoma is a type of blood cancer that is caused by exposure to certain chemicals, such as the glyphosate found in weed-killing products such as Roundup.
-When a person develops this type of cancer, the white blood cells are attacked and levels drop, resulting in a dangerous weakening of the immune system.
+Non-Hodgkin’s lymphoma is a type of blood cancer that is caused by exposure to certain chemicals, such as the glyphosate found in Roundup.
+This type of cancer attacks white blood cells and weakens the immune system.
 Most often, this type of cancer develops in the lymph nodes, although it can be present in other areas of the body as well.

 Some of the most common symptoms of NHL include swollen lymph nodes, sudden weight loss, night sweats, and ongoing fatigue.
 Many people with this type of cancer also experience coughing, breathing problems, and/or chest pain.
 NHL is treatable, but the specific course of treatment can vary greatly depending on the severity of the cancer and how far it has spread.

-For example, in some cases , doctors may hold off on treatment until it becomes medically necessary.
-However, for those whose cancer has spread, the cancer can be aggressive and therefore require aggressive and swift treatment.
+In some cases, doctors decide to hold off on treatment until it becomes medically necessary.
+However, for those patients whose cancer has spread, swift and aggressive treatment may be necessary.

 Chemotherapy is one of the most common treatments for NHL, though radiation therapy is also commonly used.
 In some cases, a stem cell transplant may be a patient’s best treatment option, and medications specifically formulated to help strengthen the immune system can also be helpful during treatment.

-If you have been diagnosed with NHL, leukemia, or a type of bone cancer and you believe it may have been caused by exposure to Roundup, then you may have the grounds for a lawsuit.
+If you have been diagnosed with NHL, leukemia, or another type of cancer, and you believe it may have been caused by exposure to Roundup, then you could have the grounds for a lawsuit.
 The same applies if a loved one has recently passed away as a result of one of these diseases.
-It is possible that you could receive compensation for your damages, including medical treatments, pain and suffering, and the like.
+It is possible that you could receive compensation for your damages, including medical treatments, lost earnings, and pain and suffering.
 However, you should not put off setting up a case evaluation as statutes of limitation (deadlines) do apply.

 Attorney Steve Heisler